PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 I appreciate that.

-I’m a complete fitness nerd, so this is the section where I run through all the main ingredients of PreFierce and show you precisely what each of them does, and see if the dose sufficient.
+I’m a complete fitness nerd, so this is the section where I run through all the main ingredients of PreFierce and show you what each of them does, and see if the dose is sufficient to yield the desired results.

 7G CITRULLINE MALATE

-It works by widening the blood vessels to allow a greater delivery of nutrients to working muscles.
+It might not get the same hype as creatine or whey protein, but every serious athlete knows how important citrulline malate is to performance.
+It is broken down into the amino acid arginine when it enters the body, and it works by widening your blood vessels to allow for greater delivery of nutrients to working muscles.
 In doing so, you unlock the ability to train at peak levels for longer.

 During a 2010 study published in the Journal of Strength and Conditioning Research, participants who used CitMal were able to perform an average of one more rep on every set of their workout.
-Imagine being able to perform an extra rep on EVERY SET you do.
-Those kind of results mount up real fast!
+Imagine being able to perform an extra rep on EVERY SET.
+That’s crazy!
 (1)

-Supplement manufacturers have known about these benefits for nearly 20 years, but it was originally very difficult to fully unlock them.
-They used to use arginine back in the day (remember to all those “N.O.
-Boosters” back in the 2000’s?), but now we use citrulline malate because it’s over 50% more effective.
+Supplement manufacturers have known about these benefits for nearly 20 years, but it used to be very difficult to fully unlock them because they used arginine directly (remember to all those “N.O.
+Boosters” back in the 2000s?).
+As it turns out, citrulline has a 50% greater absorption rate, so it’s actually a better way of supplementing arginine than using arginine itself!
 (2, 3, 4)

-A full serving of citrulline malate (like the one used in this product) will improve several aspects of your training – better pumps, faster recovery between sets, greater endurance!
+Anyway, a full serving of citrulline malate is 6 grams and will improve several aspects of your training – better pumps, faster recovery between sets, greater endurance!

 Further Reading >> The Training Benefits Of Citrulline Malate